How to measure public relations?

 I could measure various metrics, from my wife’s salary to my son’s grades.
 But my wife could make good money, and my son could do well in school despite having an awful relationship with me.

 What’s the best way for me to gauge my closest relationships?
-For results that matter and are helpful, by engaging in open and continuous conversation and codifying outcomes.
+For results that matter and are helpful, engage in open and continuous conversation and codify outcomes.
 So, in my view, communication is the best way to measure relationships.

 Most relationships aren’t that close, but they’re still relationships that shape attitudes and behaviours.